Top 11 Communication Skills and How You Can Improve Them

 Example #3: Friendliness and concreteness

 In this example, a product design team is discussing the color scheme for a product.
-Even though multiple team members are communicating, the conversation flows coherently, and they reach a mutual understanding:
+Even though multiple team members are communicating, the conversation flows coherently, and they reach a mutual understanding.

-James asks a few questions to deepen the conversation and try to approach the subject from different angles.
+John asks a few questions to deepen the conversation and try to approach the subject from different angles.

-James then concludes the conversation with a concrete answer — complete with research data.
+John then concludes the conversation with a concrete answer — complete with research data.
 This gives credibility to his words.

 Example #4: When communication goes wrong